zane-burke/cube-timer/README.md

 ## Controls

 - `Space` lets you start and stop the timers.
+Once you have completed a solve, you are able to press it again to log the solve.
 It does nothing during inspection.
 - `Escape` discards the current solve times.
+If you do not want to log a particular time, this is the button you should press instead of `Space`.
 It can stop the inspection timer, as it resets it to 15s.
-- `L` logs your solve time to the display.
-- `←` decrements the number of moves in the displayed shuffle.
-- `→` incremements the number of moves in the displayed shuffle.
+- `←` and `→` are an alternate way of controlling the number of moves in the displayed shuffle.